 - Is 21 years old by the date of fall term enrollment;

 - Lives with parent(s) or legal guardian.

-Requests for exemption from the housing requirement should be directed to Bob Brown, associate dean of student affairs, at (859) 233-8889.
+Requests for exemption from the housing requirement should be directed to Hannah Piechowski, Associate Director of Residence Life and Housing, at (859) 233-8498.

 Additional money may be credited to the student's Crimson Card.
 This money can be used to buy food at Transy's three dining services, to pay for copies, and to pay for use of laundry machines or vending machines.
-For more information, call the Accounting Office at (859) 233-8150.
+If you need assistance, contact the Crimson Card Office.

 Use of alcoholic beverages by students under 21 years of age and use of illicit drugs are prohibited on campus and at campus-sponsored events.
 Because Transylvania is part of the Lexington community and has a commitment to prepare students for responsible participation in the community and beyond, the university views consumption of alcoholic beverages by students 21 years of age or older as a personal decision, so long as it is done responsibly.
 Specific guidelines are provided to students at the start of each fall term.

 There are many opportunities for parents to be involved with the Transylvania community.
-The student life staff will keep you informed throughout the year about campus events and activities.
-For more information, contact Marian Baker, assistant to the vice president for student affairs, at (859) 233-8215.
+The student life staff will keep you informed throughout the year about campus events and activities through the TransParent News and other communications.
+For more information, contact Diane Fout.
 You can also check the Transylvania news page and our Facebook page for daily updates.

 Transylvania does not base employment or academic decisions on a person’s age, race, color, gender, disability or any other criteria prohibited by law.
 We are committed to providing equal opportunity in employment and education for all.